maelys-mcardle/adventure/examples/ottawa/entities/world/mall.md

 You are in the sports shop.
 It's small, it's mostly athletic clothes or sporty-style everyday wear.
 The sales associate offers you help, and has no qualms about recommending women's wear that would fit your style.
+They keep calling you "sir".
+They think you're a man wanting to wear women's clothes.

 Everything in here is super pricey.
 You can't afford to buy many things here, though you're inclined to do so.